You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 If you want to do the tour with superior accommodation plase check our tour Superior Uyuni Salt Flat Tour (4 days).

-- Is it possible to do the tour with an english-speaking guide?
+Is it possible to do the tour with a guide in another language?